vedanshnagori/sign_interpreter/README.md

-# Sign Language Interpreter using CNN & TensorFlow Lite
+# ESP 32 based Sign Language Interpreter (Using CNN & TensorFlow Lite)

 A deep learning-based Sign Language Interpreter that recognizes hand gestures representing the English alphabet (A–Z).
 This project combines **CNN**, **transfer learning**, and **TensorFlow Lite** for accurate and lightweight sign recognition — ready for real-time deployment.